daniel-j-h/TM602X/README.md

     ./tm602x-key -month
     ./tm602x-key -year

+If you want to generate passwords for a specific day, pass in the delimited date:

+    ./tm602x-key -day 2013-01-13

 For reasons of simple environment integration, the output is formatted as:

     <ISO 8601> <key>

-    2013-1-13 XXXXXXXXXX
+    2013-01-13 XXXXXXXXXX

-If you want to generate passwords for other days, you have two simple options:

-* pass a specific boost::gregorian::date to the constructor
-* use boost::gregorian::from_string() to parse your input

 Notes